gabrielrovesti/gabrielrovesti/README.md

 - 🎮 Game design enthusiast, retro gamer, and fan of gaming in general
 - 🎨 Art and details lover - in general, whatever has some kind of spark or individuality, is something I'm looking for.
 - 🥋 Karateka for many years - currently a brown belt
+- 👨‍🎤 I love singing and making some beats vocally - would love for music production
+- 🚴‍♂️ Love some bicycle around - coming from Ferrara, the city of bicycles (and umarells)
+- 🚶‍♂️ I'm the Forrest Gump of walking: it's my evening pastime after studying/working all day long (most of the times)
+- 🤓 Knowledge enthusiast and Wikipedia/Wikimedia Foundation collaborator (written articles/paragraphs on Computer Science Theory)
+- 🧠 Not a mystical-toxic Linux guy who wants to tell you he uses Arch btw - used multiple Linux distros but using Windows I'm sorry.
+There's also ordinary people round here.
+Go somewhere else for more spectacular things.
+Quality of a computer scientist is in its reasonings and determinations, not the software he uses.

 ---